Call for Workshop Proposals

 Christopher Monterola, Nanyang Technological University | IHPC A*STAR , Singapore

 We ask that prospective workshop (WS) organizers only submit a proposal if they fully understand what they are undertaking.

-The main responsibilities are: invite program committee (PC), advertise WS, invite authors, ensure PC review papers in the EasyChair system (3 reviews per paper), advise on acceptance, suggest a WS programme, communicate with the authors and ICCS organizers, appoint sessions chairs, and come to the conference in person to lead the sessions.
+The main responsibilities are: inviting program committee (PC), advertising the WS, inviting authors, ensuring PC review papers in the EasyChair system (3 reviews per paper), advising on acceptance, suggesting a WS programme, communicating with the authors and ICCS organizers, appointing session chairs, and coming to the conference in person to lead the sessions.

 Papers for workshops should be submitted using the EasyChair submission system (link coming soon).
 Deadlines for workshop papers will in principle be the same as for main-track papers.
-The Workshop organiser will be required to use the Easychair paper submission engine and to review the papers on basis of the same criteria as those in the main track.
-The list of papers accepted for a workshop should be sent to the Workshops Chair before January 22, 2016.
+The Workshop organizer will be required to use the Easychair paper submission engine and review the papers on basis of the same criteria as those in the main track.
+Decision on paper acceptance should be made before 14th March, 2017.

 The final acceptance of a workshop will be based on the quality of these papers, the coherence of the workshop and degree to which a broad audience is addressed.